jstolp/telloEDU/README.md

 Tello is a registered trademark of Ryze Tech.
 The author of this package is in no way affiliated with Ryze, DJI, or Intel.

-The package has been developed by gathering together information from a variety of sources on the Internet (especially https://tellopilots.com) and by examining data packets sent to/from the Tello.
-The package will probably be extended as more knowledge of the drone's protocol is obtained.
+The package has been developed by gathering together information from a variety of sources on the Internet;

-Use this package at your own risk.
+Use this package at your own risk!!!
 The author(s) is/are in no way responsible for any damage caused either to or by the drone when using this software.
+NEVER FLY NEAR PEOPLE, ANIMALS OR ANY OTHER OBJECTS.
+Use a clear space!
+Watch your head ;-)

 Big shout out to [SMerrony](https://godoc.org/github.com/SMerrony)! for (https://godoc.org/github.com/SMerrony/tello)[tello] & (https://godoc.org/github.com/SMerrony/telloterm)[telloterm]!!!

 See [Tello Lib ImplementationChart.md](https://github.com/SMerrony/tello/blob/master/ImplementationChart.md) for full details of what functions are currently implemented.

 ## What do you need?